 - Peter Kellogg and Stephen Weiner worked on their musical The Rivals.

-- Min Kahng worked on her Four Immigrants, her musical adaptation of The Four Immigrants Manga, which is an American-style comic book written and illustrated by Japanese immigrant Henry Kiyama over the span of 1904-1924.
+- Min Kahng worked on her Four Immigrants, his musical adaptation of The Four Immigrants Manga, which is an American-style comic book written and illustrated by Japanese immigrant Henry Kiyama over the span of 1904-1924.

 - Lauren Gunderson worked on Pemberly Christmas Project which is a Jane Austen Christmas play.